Arksine/moonraker/docs/web_api.md

 #

-Most API methods are supported over both the Websocket and HTTP transports.
+Most API methods are supported over the Websocket, HTTP, and MQTT (if configured) transports.
 File Transfer and `/access` requests are only available over HTTP.
 The Websocket is required to receive server generated events such as gcode responses.
 For information on how to set up the Websocket, please see the Appendix at the end of this document.

 ### HTTP API Overview